• Menu

 • Slow Cooker

-• A Little About Me
+• About Me

 Crock Pot Paleo Sloppy Joes Recipe

-December 10, 2017 // by Rebecca Baron 24 Comments
+December 10, 2017 Rebecca Baron 26 Comments

 Jump to Recipe·Print Recipe

 This is a really good crock pot Paleo sloppy joes recipe which is made from scratch without the high fructose corn sugar and other nasty ingredients.
 These Paleo Sloppy Joes were SO good.
 How can they not be?
 I mean, they have BACON!
-I was really surprised by how much the whole family loved these Paleo Sloppy Joes.
+I was really surprised by how much the whole family loved these sloppy joes.
 We only had half a serving left and I devoured it for lunch.
 The leftover filling was so good served on top of the sweet potatoes for lunch.

 Crock Pot Paleo Sloppy Joes Recipe {Clean Eating, Gluten-Free, Dairy-Free}